 GW Institute for Korean Studies is determined to provide platforms for various events and programs that will bring scholars and young professionals a lively discussion on Korean studies.
-We have the Lecture Series for GW faculty members and students, Soh Jaipil Circle meetings for local experts and professionals to gather and share their interest in Korea, Korea Policy Forum to introduce policy-related panels with a range of social science approaches, and annual Signature Conference on a single theme or topic.
+We have the Lecture Series for GW faculty members and students, Soh Jaipil Circle meetings for academics and professionals to share researches on contemporary Korean affairs issues, Korea Policy Forum for local experts and professionals to discuss policy-relevant issues on Korea, and annual Signature Conference on a single theme or topic.
 The Hahn Moo-Sook Colloquium will also be held to bring academic discussions about Korean arts, history, language, literature, thought and religious systems.
 We are also interested in sponsoring other events related to Korean studies.

 The GWIKS Lecture Series invites leading scholars to the George Washington University from universities around the country throughout the year to share their groundbreaking academic research in the field of Korean studies.
 The Lecture Series represents an essential element of the vibrant academic culture of the GW Institute for Korean Studies.

 The Soh Jaipil Circle on Contemporary Korean Affairs is named after the famous champion of Korean independence who earned a medical degree at GW.
-The circle brings together people from the academic and think tank communities for serious and engaged conversations on contemporary Korean affairs.
-During each session one scholar will present a work in progress and receive commentary and criticism from other participants.
+The circle brings together people from the academic and think tank communities for serious and engaging conversations on contemporary Korean affairs.

 The Korea Policy Forum is established to serve as a focal point and trusted venue for the engagement of policy-related professionals and members of academia in order to discuss current Korea-related policy issues.